yanina-amatore/ThisIsMe_Yanina_Amatore/README.md

 📄 Know about my experiences [https://www.linkedin.com/in/yanina-amatore/](https://www.linkedin.com/in/yanina-amatore/)

-💬 Chat with me about **Women in Tech, Cooking, Crossfir & Travel **
+💬 Chat with me about **Women in Tech, Cooking, Crossfit & Travel **

 ⚡ Fun fact **I think that Drag is cool**